 The cultural and environmental characteristics that increase fraud risk are not always so blatant.
 Research shows that anyone can commit fraud.
-Fraud perpetrators usually can’t be distinguished from other people on the basis of demographic or psychological characteristics.
+Fraud perpetrators usually can’t be distinguished from other people based on demographic or psychological characteristics.
 According to Jonathan T. Marks (“Marks”), a partner at Baker Tilly, practicing in the global forensic investigation and governance space, “most fraudsters have profiles that look like those of other honest people; however, fraudsters play you against humanity and build a false wall of integrity around themselves with the hope that your level of skepticism is reduced enough to be manipulated and fooled.”

-Among the various kinds of fraud that organizations might be faced with, occupational fraud is likely the largest and most prevalent threat today, with bribery and corruption enforcement actions that allege violations of the Foreign Corrupt Practices Act (“FCPA”) causing organizations of all types and sizes to rethink their approach to governance, risk management, compliance, internal audit, and the design of their internal controls.
-The regulators have sent a clear message that simply maintaining a compliance program is not enough.
+Among the various kinds of fraud that organizations might be faced with, occupational fraud is likely the most significant and most prevalent threat today, with bribery and corruption enforcement actions that allege violations of the Foreign Corrupt Practices Act (“FCPA”) causing organizations of all types and sizes to rethink their approach to governance, risk management, compliance, internal audit, and the design of their internal controls.
+The regulators have sent a clear message that is merely maintaining a compliance program is not enough.
 Compliance programs and internal controls must be adequate and effective at preventing and detecting fraud.
 Moreover, recent enforcement actions highlight the importance to organizations that internal controls must be continuously monitored to ensure they are effective.
 Although there is little case law, these enforcement actions have become non-binding guidance in cases that do not involve FCPA violations.